webprogramming260/startup-example/README.md

 ## Service deliverable

-For this deliverable I properly styled the following:
+For this deliverable I created an HTTP service to host my frontend and provide backend endpoints.

 - **Node.js/Express HTTP service** - done!
 - **Static middleware for frontend** - done!